The UIU Advantage

 Convenient, Focused Scheduling

-UIU Agricultural Business students have the advantage of focusing on fewer classes at once with the Two-at-a-Time schedule.
+UIU Marketing students have the advantage of focusing on fewer classes at once with the Two-at-a-Time schedule.
+Plus, convenient evening or online courses ensure your education fits your unique lifestyle.

-The Agricultural Business bachelor’s degree program is offered through UIU’s School of Business and Professional Studies.
+The Marketing bachelor’s degree program is offered through UIU’s School of Business and Professional Studies.

-When you’re ready to apply for your bachelor’s degree in Agricultural Business, we’re ready to help you every step of the way.
+When you’re ready to apply for your bachelor’s degree in Marketing, we’re ready to help you every step of the way.

 Go Further with an MBA

-Earned your undergraduate degree in Agricultural Business?
+Earned your undergraduate degree in Marketing?
 Consider UIU’s MBA program to advance your career even further.